Blckjiggy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0 - Write a program that prints Holberton, followed by a new line
+0 - Write a program that prints HOLBERTON, followed by a new line.

-1 - Write a function that prints the alphabet, in lowecase, followed by a new line.
+1 - Write a function that prints the alphabet, in lowercase, followed by a new line.

-2 - Write a program that prints 10 times the alphabet, in lowercase, followed by a new line.
+2 - Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 3 - Write a function that checks for lowercase character.

-4 - Write a function that check for alphabetic character.
+4 - Write a function that checks for alphabetic character.

 5 - Write a function that prints the sign of a number.

 6 - There is no such thing as absolute value in this world.
-You can only estimate what a thing is worth to you mandatory.
+You can only estimate what a thing is worth to your mandatory.

 7 - Write a function that prints the last digit of a number.